Soumyadip-gole/Quantify/README.md

 ## 11) Security

-- Do not commit secrets.
-Use environment variables or local `application.properties`
+- Using env variables to pass secrets into `application.properties`
-- Rotate API keys periodically
 - Report vulnerabilities privately via issue assignment or direct contact

 ---

 ## 12) License

-This project’s license will be specified in `LICENSE` (to be added if not present).
+This project is licensed under the MIT License - see the `LICENSE` file for details.

 ---